-Widgets are part of the UX too and I love using them, so they cannot stay unmentioned.
-Some apps provide widgets when it makes sense, that is a good thing.
-However, barely any allow customizing their widgets, even though the users have different light or dark wallpapers.
-Widgets can not only save a huge amount of time, they can also make the home screens look awesome when setup properly.
+Widgets are part of the user experience too and I love using them, so they must be mentioned.
+Some apps provide widgets when it makes sense, like clocks with the weather, which is a good thing.
+However, very few allow widget customization, even though the users may have light or dark wallpapers.
+Widgets can not only save a huge amount of time, but they can also make the home screen look awesome when set up properly.
 Setting up properly is the key part here, as only a very few widgets are really customizable.
-If the app color doesn’t match the color of your wallpaper, or if the widget background is too light or too dark, well, you are usually out of luck.
-Also, there’s no need for creating apps with a thousand features that only 1% will use.
+If the app color doesn’t match the color of the users’ wallpaper, or if the widget background is too light or too dark, well, that’s just too bad.
+Also, there’s no need for creating apps with a thousand features that only 1% of users will use.
 I just want simple apps that work, don’t make me press 2–3 buttons till I get to taking photos in a camera.

 Don’t make me think just to use a camera.